-The specific performance characteristics required in battery digital product passports are detailed in Article 10 of the Battery Regulation Amendment.
+The specific performance characteristics required in battery digital product passports are detailed in Chapter IX of the Battery Regulation Amendment.
 Technical documentation on the electrochemical performance and durability of the battery must be provided, including details on how this data was obtained.
 This is to ensure the batteries meet the minimum requirements for battery performance and capacity, in order to guarantee batteries on the market are operational and efficient over a sufficient lifetime.
-These exact requirements are to be determined in a delegate act released by the end of 2024.

-To gain access to the battery passport, the physical battery must have a QR code printed or engraved on it to act as a unique product identifier (per the 2022 amendment).5
+To gain access to the battery passport, the physical battery must have a QR code printed or engraved on it to act as a unique product identifier.5

 Battery passport data structure, sovereignty, and security